-- i) When a shot touches the line between the scoring divisions on a target, the competitor shall be accredited with the higher score. - ii) In the event of a tie in individual events the winner will be decided by the highest number of V Bulls.
-If still a tie, the winner shall be determined by having the higher score on count back (for example, a competitor whose final shots are 4, 3, 5 beats someone who finishes 2, 3, 5). - iii) In the event of a tie in team events the winning team will be decided by the highest number of V Bulls.
+- i) The target shall be scored and marked after each shot fired. - ii) When a shot touches the line between the scoring divisions on a target, the competitor shall be accredited with the higher score. - iii) A ricochet that penetrates the target is to be scored as a hit, except for the first shot on target. (see 7.4b)i)).
+If the ricochet produces multiple holes in the target and it is not clear which hole was produced by the bullet then the hole closest to the center, which penetrates through the target, shall be counted. - iv) In the event of a tie in individual events, the winner will be decided by the highest number of V-Bulls.
+If still a tie, the winner shall be determined by having the higher score on count back (for example, a competitor whose final shots are 4, 3, 5 beats someone who finishes 2, 3, 5). - v) In the event of a tie in team events the winning team will be decided by the highest number of V Bulls.
 If still a tie, by the range totals (including V-Bulls) in order of distance commencing with the longest.
-If still a tie, by the aggregate of the last shots of all the firers in the team, at the longest distance, followed by the aggregate of the penultimate shots, and so on.
+If still a tie, by the aggregate of the last shots of all the firers in the team, at the longest distance, followed by the aggregate of the penultimate shots, and so on. - c.)
+Method of marking and scoring